To get started using Puppet, you must first complete the initial installation and setup process.

 1. Enable the Puppet platform repository

 Enabling the Puppet platform repository makes the components needed for installation available on your system.
-The process for enabling the repository varies based on your package management system.
+The process for enabling the repository depends on your package management system, such as Yum or Apt.

 Enable the Puppet platform on Yum